Aral Sea: How One of the World’s Largest Lakes Disappeared

 Aral Lake today.
 The line represents the original shore.

 The level of salinity rose from approximately 10g/l to more than 100g/l in the remaining Southern Aral.
-The salinity of the rivers varies with place and time, as well as through the seasons.
+The salinity of the rivers varies by place, time, and season.

-When going through the desert, rivers often collect some salt compound residues in the ground that result in higher salinity, but may well be lowered again after going through irrigated lands.
+When traveling through the desert, rivers often pick up salt residue from the ground, increasing salinity, but this may be lowered again after passing through irrigated lands.

-Dams also affect salinity, notably by reducing its variability with the seasons.
+Dams also affect salinity, notably by reducing its seasonal variability.

-Smaller lakes within the Aral Sea area, that have stopped being fed by river flows, tend to have higher salinity due to evaporation, causing some or all fishes that either survived or had been reintroduced in the 1990s to die.
+Smaller lakes in the Aral Sea area that no longer receive river flows tend to have higher salinity due to evaporation, causing some or all of the fish that either survived or were reintroduced in the 1990s to die.

 Even re-watering those lakes does not compensate for the increased salinity over the years.
 In 1998, the water level was down by 20m, with a total volume of 210 km3, compared to 1,060 km3 in 1960.